ZhijieQ/RebelReverseProxy/README.md

-After that, open your 8888 port and use that IP. http://{yourIP}/1F1A44B7-76D4-4650-A831-B530E59DDD50
+After that, open your 8888 port and use that IP. http://{yourIP}/1F1A44B7-76D4-4650-A831-B530E59DDD50 You can also go to https://jrebel.qekang.com/ to get a new one or use http://jrebel_active.longzipeng.online/1F1A44B7-76D4-4650-A831-B530E59DDD50

 One step more, go to help -> JRebel -> Config -> WorkOffline